samdbrice/cctview/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)
 [![Demo](https://img.shields.io/badge/demo-cctview.herokuapp.com-orange.svg?style=flat&colorA=E1523D&colorB=007D8A)](https://cctview.herokuapp.com/)

-*[Demystifying Clearview](http://samdbrice.com/)* is a multi-part blog series based on the namesake [csv,conf,v5](https://csvconf.com/) talk.
+*[Demystifying Clearview AI](https://samdbrice.medium.com/fri-nov-6-2020-ae15374138b1)* is a multi-part blog series based on the namesake [csv,conf,v5](https://csvconf.com/) lightning talk.
 The purpose of the presentation was to demonstrate some of the technologies behind [Clearview AI](https://www.nytimes.com/2020/01/18/technology/clearview-privacy-facial-recognition.html) and, most importantly, discuss such technologies’ privacy implications.
-If you’re primarily interested in the higher-level privacy implications, feel free to jump to [Part 8](http://samdbrice.com/) of the series at any time.
-I’d recommend carefully reading the sections starting at *[Warning: ReID Data is Personal Data.](http://samdbrice.com/)*
+If you’re primarily interested in the higher-level privacy implications, feel free to jump to [Part 8](https://medium.com/@samdbrice/40fce44d3b0b) of the series at any time.
+I’d recommend carefully reading the sections starting at *[Warning: ReID Data is Personal Data.](https://medium.com/@samdbrice/40fce44d3b0b)*

 Many news outlets were covering Clearview’s threat to privacy and the questionable ethics behind its methods.
 Still, no coverage presented the underlying technology in a very digestible way.
-The talk aims to fill that gap and, in the process, explore some possible defenses to the privacy problems engendered by Clearview.
+This series aims to fill that gap and, in the process, explore some possible defenses to the privacy problems engendered by Clearview.

 This repository contains fully functional demos of models, code, and other data referenced in the series.

-Many thanks to the csv,conf,v5 Program Committee for accepting this talk, and to the csv,conf,v5 participants for being such a receptive and engaging audience.
+Many thanks to the csv,conf,v5 Program Committee for accepting the talk, and to the csv,conf,v5 participants for being such a receptive and engaging audience.

 <p align="center">
   <a href="https://twitter.com/lilscientista/status/1261045564281667584">